Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 - New Mexico's games this season have hit the over on three of nine set point totals (33.3%).

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it scores more than 20.1 points.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 20.1 points.

-- This season the Lobos have 16 turnovers, five fewer than the Broncos have takeaways (21).
+- This year the Lobos have 16 turnovers, five fewer than the Broncos have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.